 What is an apprenticeship, and what is it worth?

 You may already know that an apprenticeship is the chance to work within one of our 1700 business, whilst gaining nationally recognised qualifications at the same time.
-In hospitality, the best way to learn new skills is to gain practical experience, and the apprenticeship means that when your child learns a new skill at work, it will contribute towards a qualification.
-Therefore, at the end of the 12 months (or 3 years for our Hospitality Management Development Apprenticeship) they will have an NVQ, technical certificate and Functional Skill certificates, which together form an apprenticeship.
+In hospitality, the best way to learn new skills is to gain practical experience, and the apprenticeship means that when your child learns a new skill at work, it will contribute towards their qualification.

 How are apprenticeships taught?

 Here at Mitchells & Butlers, we ensure all our apprenticeships are clearly structured, and offer valuable support and guidance from designated members of the team to make the transition into working life is as smooth as possible.

 For those studying our Bar and Waiting Apprenticeship, Chef Apprenticeship and Hospitality Management Development Apprenticeship the programme is run by our training partner, Lifetime.
 This means that in addition to working hours they will benefit from:

 - A mixture of remote and face to face visits every 4 - 6 weeks,